-PVC Panelling is a viable and cost effective alternative to ceramic tiles.
-Completely waterproof, quick to install and easy to maintain, decorative PVC panels can be used in variety of settings, including Bathrooms, Kitchens, Conservatories, Utility Rooms, Offices and Shops.
+Interior cladding is a viable and cost-effective alternative to ceramic tiles.
+Completely waterproof, quick to install and easy to maintain, decorative PVC internal cladding panels can be used in variety of settings, including Bathrooms, Kitchens, Conservatories, Utility Rooms, Offices and Shops.

 Please note: products in this range have a delivery lead time of 3 - 5 days.

 Our interior cladding is available in a range of styles and colours suitable for kitchens, bathrooms and shower rooms as well as offices and commercial applications.

 Perfect for use on walls and as ceiling coverings interior cladding will provide you with an attractive look throughout your property.
 Products connect and overlap using a tongue and groove and are light and easy to install meaning that they are virtually maintenance free.

 Our PVC Panels hold a Class 1 Fire Rating.

 Interior Cladding panels are simple to install using either mechanical fixings or an impact adhesive such as Pinkgrip or Stixall.
 Preparation and installation time and cost is often reduced leading to significant financial benefits overall.

 For more information on installation please visit our Guides & Tips section.